papyri/site-docs/checklist.md

 ### P.Dura
 = _The Excavations at Dura-Europos conducted by Yale University and the French Academy of Inscriptions and Letters, Final Report V, Part I, The Parchments and Papyri_, ed.
 C.B.
 Welles, R.O.
 Fink, and J.F.
 Gilliam.
 New Haven 1959.
 Nos.
 1—155 (no. 1—11 are literary or subliterary; nos.
 3, 10—24, 28, 33, 35—38, 47—50, 109—112, 119, 149, 152—154 are parchment; no. 53 is a waxed tablet and no. 131 is leather).
 Greek, nos.
 1—10, 12—25, 29, 31—53, 123, 126—127, 129, 132, 137, 140—141, 144, 146—150; Latin, nos.
 54, 56—65, 67—122, 124—125, 130—131, 133—136, 138, 142—143, 145; Greek and Latin, nos.
 26, 30, 55, 66, 128, 139; Greek and Aramaic, no. 27; Greek and Syriac, no. 28; Hebrew, no. 11; Aramaic, nos.
 151, 152; Parthian, no. 153; Persian, nos.
 154, 155.
 [MF 1.62]

+### P.Edfou
+= Papyri published in Fouilles Franco-Polonaises I—III, a series issued by the Institut Français d'Archéologie Orientale du Caire and the University of Warsaw.
+[MF 1.63]
+I, Tell Edfou 1937, by B. Bruyère, J. Manteuffel, K. Michalowski, J. Sainte Fare Garnot.
+Cairo 1937.
+Chap.
+V, pp. 141—191, includes papyri I—IV; for ostraca nos.
+1—230 see O.Edfou I.
+II, Tell Edfou 1938, by K. Michalowski, J. de Linage, J. Manteuffel, J. Sainte Fare Garnot.
+Cairo 1938.
+Chap.
+III, pp. 137—166, includes papyri V—VII; for ostraca nos.
+231—325 see O.Edfou II.
+III, Tell Edfou 1939, by K. Michalowski, Ch.
+Desroches, J. de Linage, J. Manteuffel, M. Zejmo-Zejmis.
+Cairo 1950.
+Chap.
+V, pp. 329—372, includes papyrus VIII; for ostraca nos.
+326—483 see O.Edfou III.
+Papyrus IX ed.
+R. Rémondon, "Soldats de Byzance d'après un papyrus trouvé à Edfou," in RechPap 1 (1961) 41—93.
+Text reprinted as SB VI 9613.

+### P.Edg.
+= "Selected Papyri from the Archives of Zenon," ed.
+C.C.
+Edgar, in Annales du Service des Antiquités de l'Égypte.
+Cairo.
+[MF 2.29]

+### P.Egerton
+= Fragments of an Unknown Gospel and Other Early Christian Papyri, ed.
+H.I.
+Bell and T.C.
+Skeat.
+London 1935.

+### P.Egger
+= A papyrus published by Egger in Bulletin de la Société des antiquaires de France (Paris 1862) 128-131.
+See SB II p.
+58 which indicates republication in UPZ; the text does not, however, appear there.

+### P.Ehevertr.
+= Ägyptische Eheverträge, ed.
+E. Lüddeckens.
+Wiesbaden 1960. (Äg.Abh.
+1).

+### P.Eirene
+= Studia Graeca et Latina (Papyrologica)

+ * I, ed.
+J. Bazant and R. Pintaudi with many others.
+Prague 1998.
+(Eirene 34 [1998]).
+Nos.
+1-37.
+ * II, ed.
+J. Bazant and R. Pinaudi with many others.
+Prague 2004.
+(Eirene 40 [2004] pages 1-193.)
+Nos.
+1-32; no. 11 is a mummy label; nos.
+30 and 31 are magical drawings.

+### P.Eleph.
+= Aegyptische Urkunden aus den Königlichen Museen in Berlin: Griechische Urkunden, Sonderheft.
+Elephantine-Papyri, ed.
+O. Rubensohn.
+Berlin 1907.
+Nos.
+1—32 and 3 fragments.
+[MF 2.81; rp.
+CG]

+### P.Eleph.Dem.
+= Demotische Papyrus von der Insel Elephantine, ed.
+W. Spiegelberg.
+Leipzig 1908.
+(Dem.Stud.
+2).
+Nos.
+1—13; nos.
+5—7 and 12 have Greek subscriptions

+### P.Eleph.Wagner
+= Elephantine XIII: Les papyrus et les ostraca grecs d'Elephantine, ed.
+G. Wagner.
+Mainz 1998.
+(Deutsches Archäologisches Institut (Kairo), Archäologische Veröffentlichungen 70).
+Papyri nos.
+I—IV; ostraca nos.
+1—372; nos.
+166—278 are descripta.
+[PvZ]

+### P.Enteux.
+=ΕΝΤΕΥΞΕΙΣ: Requêtes et plaintes adressées au Roi d'Égypte au IIIe siècle avant J.-C., ed.
+O. Guéraud.
+Cairo 1931—32.
+(Publ.Soc.Fouad I).
+Nos.
+1—113 and appendix of 4 texts.
+[MF 1.52]

+### P.Erasm.
+= Papyri in the Collection of the Erasmus University (Rotterdam).

+ * I, ed.
+P.J.
+Sijpesteijn and Ph.A.
+Verdult.
+Brussels 1986.
+(Pap.Brux.
+XXI).
+Nos.
+1—22.
+[FERE]
+ * II, = P.Erasmianae II, Parts of the Archive of an Arsinoite Sitologus from the Middle of the Second Century BC, ed.
+Ph.A.
+Verdult.
+Amsterdam 1991.
+(Stud.Amst.
+XXXII).
+Nos.
+23—58.
+[JCG].
+Rev. ed. of P.Erasmianae II, Delen van een arsinoitisch sitologen-archief uit het midden van de tweede eeuw v.
+Chr., ed.
+Ph.A.
+Verdult (Rotterdam 1988; Mededelingen van het Juridisch Instituut van de Erasmus Universiteit Rotterdam, nr.
+45) and one unnumbered text P.Abcoude (51a, pp. 241—242) also reprinted as SB XIV 11962.

+### P.Erbstreit
+= Ein Erbstreit aus dem ptolemäischen Ägypten, ed.
+O. Gradenwitz, F. Preisigke, W. Spiegelberg.
+Strassburg 1912.
+(Schriften der Wissenschaftlichen Gesellschaft in Strassburg 13).
+The Greek text in this volume should be cited as SB I 4512.

+### P.Erl.
+= Die Papyri der Universitätsbibliothek Erlangen, ed.
+W. Schubart.
+Leipzig 1942.
+(Katalog der Handschriften der Universitätsbibliothek Erlangen, Neubearbeitung, Band III, Teil I).
+Nos.
+1—149. [o.p.]

+### P.Erl.Diosp.
+= Ein spätantikes Wirtschaftsbuch aus Diospolis Parva, ed.
+F. Mitthof.
+Munich/Leipzig 2002.
+(Archiv Beih.
+12) Nos.
+1—5.
+[KGS]

+### P.Euphrates
+= "Documents d'archives romains inédits du Moyen Euphrates," ed.
+D Feissel and J. Gascou.

+ * Part I, Journal des Savants 1995. pages 65–119, nos.
+1–5, all on papyrus.
+No. 1 has three Syriac characters at the end.
+Nos.
+3 and 4 each has a signature in Syriac.
+No. 5 has a subscription in Latin.
+Reprinted SB XXII 15496–15500.
+ * Part II, Journal des Savants 1997, pages 3–57, nos.
+6–10.
+All are on parchment.
+Nos.
+6, 7 and 10 have subscriptions in Syriac.
+Reprinted SB XXIV 16167–16171.
+ * Part III, Journal des Savants 2000, pages 157–208, nos.
+11–17.
+Nos.
+12 and 15 are on parchment.
+There is a Syriac subscription on no. 12.
+There is no index for these texts.
+See also the preliminary report in CRAI 1989, pages 535–561.
+There are 21 texts in this archive, two of which were not publishable.
+Nos.
+19 and 20 are Syriac and are published as follows:
+J. Teixidor, "Deux documents syriaques du IIIe siècle après J.–C. provenant du Moyen Euphrate," CRAI 1990, pages 144–163.
+No. A = no. 19 in Feissel and Gascou's list is published in full.
+The first 8 lines of no. B = no. 20 are also given.
+Both are on parchment.
+No. 20 is fully edited by J. Teixidor, "Un document syriaques de fermage de 242 après J.–C.," Semitica 41/42 (1991/1992) 195–208.